 Editor’s Note: Because wiretap laws vary by state, we do not advocate using cell phone parental control software to record phone calls, either audio or video.
 For example, some states require consent from all parties in a recording, and it may not be feasible to prevent your child from contacting someone living in one of those states.

 We spent 160 hours gathering information on cell phone monitoring software for parents.
 We installed and used a few programs to get a feel for how they work, but we couldn’t physically test every program.
 This is because many mobile monitoring programs require you to root your Android phone or jailbreak your iPhone to track certain apps and monitor email messages.

 Rooting and jailbreaking require you to break your phone’s most basic file structures to override permission-based files, alter file structures and control files using pseudo commands.
 Beyond the security risks, jailbreaking or rooting your device can prevent vital operating system updates and void the warranty.
 As such, we do not advise it.

 However, we tested a few programs that don’t require bypassing permissions, and we believe Qustodio is the best option for cell phone monitoring for parents.

-WebWatcher is a budget cell phone monitoring program that helps you track your kids’ smartphone activity to make sure they aren’t viewing inappropriate content or talking to dangerous people.
+WebWatcher is a cell phone monitoring program that helps you track your kids’ smartphone activity to make sure they aren’t viewing inappropriate content or talking to dangerous people.
 You can view basic activity, such as calls and texts, along with the apps they have installed and their GPS location and history.
 The program also shows you low-resolution versions of any photos taken with the device.
-A single license costs much less than other, similar cell phone trackers.
+A single monthly license costs much less than other, similar cell phone trackers like XNSPY and Mobistealth.